Since I was very young, I enjoyed playing with clay and watching my father work with clay.

 Although real feathers are soft, this work is characterized by making a very hard material look soft and detailed.
 Cutting the clay lengthwise in detailed patterns requires a lot of technical skill, but I think it produces a very effective expression.

-In Japan, the image of Daruma is very familiar to everyone, but I used my clay scissors to create a Daruma with very vivid colors instead of the traditional red and black.
+In Japan, the image of Daruma is very familiar to everyone, but I used my clay scissors to create a Daruma with vivid colors rather than the traditional red and black.
 This is something new for me, and I think it makes a very cute Daruma.

-When I was asked if I wanted to sell my work overseas, I wanted to create not only beautiful things but also something that showed more awareness of the country of Japan.
+When I was asked if I wanted to sell my work overseas, I wanted to create not only beautiful things but also something that showed a greater awareness of Japan.
 I was looking for possibilities and settled on the Daruma.

 This new opportunity to sell overseas has become an inspiration for me, and I’m very glad I could create some new work.